-- iii.
-Membership of the District Scout Council ceases upon: - the resignation of the member; - the dissolution of the Council; - the termination of membership by Headquarters following a recommendation by the County Executive Committee. - iv.
-The District Scout Council must hold an Annual General Meeting within six months of the financial year end to: - receive and consider the Annual Report of the District Executive Committee, including the annual statement of accounts; - approve the District Commissioner's nomination of the District Chair and nominated members of the District Executive Committee; - elect a District Secretary unless the District Secretary is employed by the District Executive Committee; - elect a District Treasurer; - elect certain members of the District Executive Committee; - elect Group Scouters to represent the District on the County Scout Council; - appoint an auditor or independent examiner or scrutineer as required.
+- iv.
+Membership of the District Scout Council ceases upon: - the resignation of the member; - the dissolution of the Council; - the termination of membership by Headquarters following a recommendation by the County Executive Committee. - v.
+The District Scout Council must hold an Annual General Meeting within six months of the financial year end to: - receive and consider the Trustees' Annual Report prepared by the District Executive Committee, including the annual statement of accounts (after their examination by an appropriate auditor, independent examiner or scrutineer); - approve the District Commissioner's nomination of the District Chair and nominated members of the District Executive Committee; - elect a District Secretary unless the District Secretary is employed by the District Executive Committee; - elect a District Treasurer; - elect members to the District Executive Committee; - elect members of the District Scout Council to represent the District on the County Scout Council; - appoint an auditor, independent examiner or scrutineer as required - adopt (or reconfirm) certain solutions; - o agree the quorum for each of: - meetings of the District Scout Council, - meetings of the District Executive Committee and - meetings of any sub-Committees (see Rule 4.25(i)(iii)) - o agree the number of members that may be elected to the District Executive Committee (see Rule 4.25(f)(iii Elected Members) - adopt (or re-confirm the adoption of) the constitution of the District Scout Council (see Rule 4.25(a)) - appoint (or re-appoint) any District Presidents or Vice Presidents (see Appointment Process: Table 2).